franck-chester/franck-chester.github.io/_posts/2022-06-06-monolith-to-mach.md

 # MACH target architecture

+MACH is a cute acronym coined in the retail industry to market SaaS platforms that can be composed into best of breed e-commerce solutions.

+It stands for Microservices, API-first, Cliud native and Headless components.

 ## Microservices

+Microservices are the technical implementation of the bounded contexts we mentioned earlier.
+Having identified tightly defined problems areas with a clear boundary between what does and doesn't pertain to a specific problem, we can design and implement specific solutions to these specific problems.
+These solutions should each be applications in their own right, managed entirely separately from each other, truly independently.

+Instead of one big monolithic solution to all ourbproblems, we will have much smaller (hence the micro- prefix) individual solutions to individual problems.
 ## APIs and Events, everything 'as a Service'
 ## Cloud native components and technologies
 ## Headless components and services